 Custodial parties who need assistance to establish paternity or establish or enforce medical or child support, may apply for enforcement services.
 Certain fees will be assessed in these cases.
 See Costs and Fees for more information on fees.

-Custodial parties who do not receive TEA but who receive Medicaid, including the Private Option, for themselves or have a child who receives ARKids 1st may apply for enforcement services.
+Custodial parties who do not receive TEA but who receive Medicaid, including Arkansas Works, for themselves or have a child who receives ARKids 1st may apply for enforcement services.
 There are no fees charged.